wolkenheim/json-serializer/README.md

 '{"name" : "Matt"}
 ```

 How does it work under the hood?
 Could I do it myself?
-That was one topic to explore.

 I´ve been using a few libraries and approaches yet.
 That is mostly Spring Boot with the bundled Jackson Object Mapper.
 This is the approach I was aiming for.
 Simple Java classes (Plain Old Java Object - POJO) can get transformed to JSON.